Eccys/simplemacro/README.md

 ## License

 MIT License.
+You can use this code freely.

 ## Help Out

+Want to add a feature?
+Found a bug?
 Pull requests are welcome.